andrewsong24/ImageClassificationOOTB/README.md

 non_lin
 function  (look below to find function names that can be used)

 Available functions and corresponding custom.txt function name:

 RELU:
 relu

 tanh:
 tanh

-leaky RELU:
+Leaky RELU:
 lrelu

+Sigmoid:
+sigmoid

 ### Pre-trained
 Model is a pretrained VGG-16 network that was trained on the ImageNet dataset.